curl/curl/docs/URL-SYNTAX.md

     http://[2001:1890:1112:1::20]/

+### IDNA

 If curl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.

+curl supports IDN host names using the IDNA 2008 standard.
+This differs from browsers that follow the WHATWG URL spec, which dictates IDNA 2003 to be used.
+The two standards have a huge overlap but differ slightly, perhaps most famously in how they deal with the German "double s" (`ß`).

 ## Port number

 If there's a colon after the hostname, that should be followed by the port number to use.
 1 - 65535. curl also supports a blank port number field - but only if the URL starts with a scheme.

+If the port number is not specified in the URL, curl will used a default port based on the provide scheme:

+DICT 2628, FTP 21, FTPS 990, GOPHER 70, HTTP 80, HTTPS 443, IMAP 132,
+IMAPS 993, LDAP 369, LDAPS 636, MQTT 1883, POP3 110, POP3S 995, RTMP 1935,
+RTMPS 443, RTMPT 80, RTSP 554, SCP 22, SFTP 22, SMB 445, SMBS 445, SMTP 25,
+SMTPS 465, TELNET 23, TFTP 69

 # Scheme specific behaviors